Australia’s trusted immunisation experts

 Anny Huang joined NCIRS in January 2022.
 She is a GP with additional public health training.
 She is currently the clinical lead for AusVaxSafety.
 Before joining NCIRS, she was an MPhil of Applied Epidemiology Scholar at Health Protection NSW.

-Alexis Pillsbury is a Research Officer at NCIRS within policy and vaccine safety.
+Alexis Pillsbury is a senior research officer at NCIRS within policy and vaccine safety.
 In her primary role, she works as an epidemiologist and coordinator of vaccine safety surveillance under the national AusVaxSafety surveillance initiative.
 She also works within NCIRS policy team.
-Alexis completed her Master of Philosophy Applied Epidemiology (MAE) degree while working at NCIRS and also possesses postgraduate degrees in international public health and public policy.
-In addition to her interests in vaccine preventable diseases and vaccine safety, she is also interested broadly in infectious disease epidemiology and surveillance, disease control in developing countries and issues concerning public health politics.
+Alexis completed her Master of Philosophy Applied Epidemiology (MAE) degree while working at NCIRS and also has postgraduate degrees in international public health and public policy.
+In addition to her interests in vaccine-preventable diseases and vaccine safety, she is also interested broadly in infectious disease epidemiology and surveillance, disease control in developing countries and issues concerning public health politics.

 Laura Lopez joined NCIRS in June 2021.
 Laura has a background in ecology.
 After completing her PhD from the University of Wollongong, she worked as a post-doctoral researcher at UC Davis and then the University of Michigan where she developed an interest in epidemiology through her work studying infectious diseases in freshwater plankton.
 Laura is also interested in vaccine preventable diseases and vaccine safety.

 Lucy Dawes holds a Master of Public Health and has a strong background in biomedical research spanning over 10 years.
 She completed her PhD in ocular cell biology at the University of East Anglia (UK) and has held postdoctoral research positions in biomedical science in both the UK (University of East Anglia) and Australia (Save Sight Institute – University of Sydney).